1delta-DAO/docs/guide/delegation.md

 <p align="center">
   <img src="../assets/margin/collateral-debt-swaps.png" />
 </p>
-*Collateral- and debt swaps allow you to easily change your exposure in a single trade.*
+*Collateral- and debt swaps allow you to easily change your exposure in a single trade.
+In this screenshot, we see the 4.57 USDC obtained after a swap from 10 MNT.

 ## Close a margin position